Pre-furbished Inventory

 This TV is a late-1950s model from the British manufacturer Hotpoint.
 The rich mahogany wood cabinet exudes warmth and craftsmanship, with its beautifully grained finish and elegant base featuring a graceful curved detail that speaks to the era's attention to artistry in everyday objects.

 It has upcycling potential for a small, table top cat bed.
+Medium rehab needed, could be media to dark stain or painted.
 The measurements are 24 in W, 22 in D and 36 in H. Reference "#001" when you fill out the custom order form.

 #032 AVAILABLE FOR CUSTOM ORDER